2-Argument Operators

 Do not confuse these operators with the RAND pseudo constant!

-RANDINT means "random integer, within the range of a to b" (one or both arguments can be negative, but a must be less than b)
+RANDINT means "random integer in the range of a to b" (a and b must be integers, one or both can be negative, but a must be lower than b)

 RANDND means "normal distributed random number" (a is the mean, b the standard deviation, 0 0 means standard normal distribution, same as 0 1)